 Included in the module:

-- All digital worksheets, teaching videos, and resources
+- All digital worksheet files, teaching videos, and resources

 - Suggested calendar of implementation